CraigWoodcock/Spring-Security-6/README.md

 select * from users;
 select * from authorities;
 ```

-## Configuring SecurityConfig to use MySQL database.
+## Configuring the Application to use MySQL database.

+First we need to add the following dependencies to the pom.xml file:
+  - jdbc allows spring to communicate with the database.
+  - jpa allows spring to create entities from the database and includes Hibernate for ORM(Object-Relational Mapping).
+  - mysql driver ensures that the application can connect to the MySQL database.

 ```
     <dependency>
         <groupId>org.springframework.boot</groupId>